Louisa Masset.

 Frocks were quite normal for small boys in those days.
 Mother and son were next

-a horrible shock when she went to the ladies toilets at about
+horrible shock when she went to the lady’s

 Saturday's newspapers were full of the story of Manfred's discovery - the

-Victorian's were very fond of a "good murder" and every detail was
+Victorian's were very fond of a "good murder" and every prurient detail

 Louisa had sent Helen Gentle a letter which arrived on Monday the 30th saying